Pioreactor/docs.pioreactor/developer-guide/30-Development/01-local-development.md

 ---

 ### Local development
-1. Confirm that Python3 is installed, and is greater or equal to version 3.9. `python3 --version` will print the version.
+1. Confirm that Python3 is installed, and is greater or equal to version 3.13. `python3 --version` will print the version.
 2. To install the Pioreactor codebase locally, it should be enough to clone the repo [pioreactor/pioreactor](https://github.com/pioreactor/pioreactor).
     ```
     git clone https://github.com/Pioreactor/pioreactor.git && cd pioreactor
     ```
-3. Install the core software are necessary packages (useful to do this in a virtualenv!):
+3. Install the core software and necessary packages (useful to do this in a virtualenv!):
     ```
-    pip3 install -e .
+    pip3 install -e core/
-    pip3 install -r requirements/requirements_dev.txt
+    pip3 install -r requirements/requirements_dev.txt -r requirements/requirements.txt
     ```
 4. In the pioreactor folder, create a folder called `.pioreactor/` and other important subdirectories.
     ```